Surviving Art, Study & Covid 19 presents a challenge

-Facing The Challenge Of Combining Art, Study And Covid-19 while embarking on a course In Creative & Cultural Entrepreneurship At Trinity College Dublin
+Combining Art, Study & Covid-19 /embarking on a course In Creative & Cultural Entrepreneurship At Trinity College Dublin.

 This course was aimed at graduates in creative and cultural fields.
 It was intended to pioneer innovation and enterprise.
 A chance to continue the joy of life-long learning, meeting new people and the excitement of the unknown.